sculptor/sculptor.github.io/_posts/2010-09-09-eda-cqrs-betting-sample.md

 Since we are using publish/subscribe via a message bus, it might take a while until the query side is updated with the latest data, but that is not a problem.
 Most systems can be eventually consistent on the query side.

+## Source Code

-The full source code for the example is available here: [http://github.com/patriknw/sculptor-betting][4] The slides of the presentation are available here: [http://www.slideshare.net/patriknw/sculptor][5]
+The full source code for the example is available here: [https://github.com/sculptor/sculptor/tree/master/sculptor-examples/eda-samples/sculptor-betting][4]

+The slides of the presentation are available here: [http://www.slideshare.net/patriknw/sculptor][5]

+## Summary

 In the example we have chosen MongoDB as persistence store, Camel together with ActiveMQ as event bus.
 It is a matter of simple configuration to use something else, such as Oracle with JPA/Hibernate and Spring Integration for the event bus.